E-courses

 Register today to learn about best practices for vaccinations, including storage and handling, locating vaccine schedules, rights of administration, and guidance on how to administer vaccine properly to various populations.

-This program has been approved by the American Association of Medical Assistants (AAMA) for 1 Clinical CEU through 12/31/22.
+This program has been approved by the American Association of Medical Assistants (AAMA) for 1 Clinical CEU through December 31, 2022.
 Granting approval in no way constitutes endorsement by the AAMA of the program content or the program’s sponsor.
 If you would like to submit a certificate of completion to another professional accrediting body, a certificate will be available after you have completed the course.
+Updates coming soon!

 Go To This Course